JayhawkZombie/Projects/Utilities/Dictionary/README.md

 -  Entries can be modified using the subscript operator
     * Both reading entried and the modification of the values of key-value pairs is supported
+-  Currently, the following must be given by any type used for keys/values
+    * operator ==
+    * operator =
+    * copy constructor

 ####Example
 ```c++